 Must Read: Career in Financial Economics

 In your final semester, you will be studying multiple subjects.
-Also, you will be asked to submit a thesis based upon your specialisation.
+Also, you will be asked to submit a thesis based on your specialisation.
 Once you clear this semester, you are all set to conquer the world as a graduate in the field of Economics.
 Here are some vital subjects that are part:

 Advanced econometric theory and applications | International trade and investment | Rural economics | |